deborahnavarro17/support/index.md

   * Events
   * Provisioned services

+## Satisfaction surveys for Bluemix support
+{: #survey}

+IBM periodically sends surveys to {{site.data.keyword.Bluemix_notm}} customers to obtain their feedback on recent experiences with the customer support.
+The survey focuses on the support quality and the overall experience.
+IBM management reviews the survey results to improve the support experience.

-## National language support for Bluemix
+#### National language support for Bluemix
 {: #lang}

 {{site.data.keyword.Bluemix_notm}} supports national languages other than English.
 However, not all of the content that is provided with {{site.data.keyword.Bluemix_notm}} is translated.